mateuszmackowiak/NativeAlert/README.md

 # Text input Dialog (Android /IOS) #
 Show a dialog with defined by user input text fields.

-###Important: IOS limitations###
+###Important:###
-There can be only 2 buttons and 2 text inputs.
-To display message specyfie for the first NativeTextField editable == false *Usage:*
+IOS limitations - There can be only 2 buttons and 2 text inputs.
+To display message specyfie for the first NativeTextField editable == false

+*Usage:*

 	public function openTextInputDialog(event:MouseEvent):void{